radiantlogic-v8/documentation-new/documentation/use-cases/okta-sso-controlpanel.md

 1. Log out of the RadiantOne Control Panel (account menu in upper-right).

-2. Click the **Login with Okta** option on the RadiantOne Control Panel.
+2. Click the **Signin with Okta** option on the RadiantOne Control Panel.

    ![Login with Okta](Media/login-page.jpg)